candiddev/etcha/hugo/content/docs/tutorials/trigger-patterns.md

 ## Summary

 We've successfully triggered events and webhooks to execute Patterns.
 This concludes the tutorials for now.
-You should start looking through the [Guides](../../guides).
+You should start looking through the ({{< ref "/docs/guides" >}}).